factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/configurationdata/README.md

 }
 ```
 The initial configuration is defined with the FactoryTreeBuilder.
-To save the configuration we use the use the filesystem storage.
-That means the Configuration is stored in the file: 'currentFactory.json'.
+To store the configuration we use the use the filesystem storage.
+That means the configuration is stored in the file: 'currentFactory.json'.
-For the first start the configuration created from the FactoryTreeBuilder is used.
-For the following starts the configuration stored in the file is used.
+If no configuration is present the initial configuration is created by means of the FactoryTreeBuilder provided.
+Every consequtive start-up is based on the configuration stored in the file.

+Please note that the creating of the initial configuration only happens upon the very first application start.
-Please note that this is only the first initial configuration.
-The configuration can be changed with microservice api and the changes are stored permanently.
+Afterwards the configuration changes are carried out with the microservice api which stores the changes persistingly.

 ## Comparison with property files
 For the configuration no additional property files are required.
 The following example serves as an explanation.